-Esports has enjoyed phenomenal growth in recent years buoyed by the success of big games like League of Legends, Counter-Strike: Global Offensive and Dota 2, as well as streaming platforms like Twitch, which allow fans to spectate live.
-Twitch pulls in almost 10m viewers every day.
+Esports has enjoyed phenomenal growth in recent years buoyed by the success of big games like League of Legends, Counter-Strike: Global Offensive, Overwatch and Dota 2, as well as streaming platforms like Twitch, which allow fans to spectate live.

-Here are our top ten stats that show just how big esports is:
+Here are our top ten stats that show just how big esports has become:

-- There are currently 148m esports enthusiasts in the world, and 144m occasional viewers.
-(NewZoo)
+1. There are currently about 222.9m esports enthusiasts in the entire world (Newzoo).

-- The world’s largest esports tournament prize pool is the Dota 2 International.
-This year its total prize pool stood at $20.7m.
-(Valve)
+4. The world’s largest esports tournament prize pool is the Dota 2 International, with its available winnings sitting at $30m in 2019 (Valve)